kinten108101/tree-sitter-quarkdown/CONTRIBUTING.md

 sitter grammar.

 This parse is split into two grammars.
-One for block structure, which can be found in the `tree-sitter-markdown` folder, and one for inline structure, which can be found in the `tree-sitter-markdown-inline` folder.
+One for block structure, which can be found in the `tree-sitter-quarkdown` folder, and one for inline structure, which can be found in the `tree-sitter-quarkdown-inline` folder.
 Components that are parts of either grammar can be found in the `common` folder.

 For either of the grammar the most important files are the `grammar.js` which